chrissimpkins/chug/README.md

 ## What is Chug?

-Chug is an OS X application that turns your routine installed Homebrew package upgrades and outdated package cleanup into a simple double click workflow.
+Chug is an OS X application that turns your routine installed Homebrew package upgrades and outdated package cleanup into a simple desktop icon double click workflow.

+The tool will perform the following actions through Homebrew:

+- Update the Homebrew formulae
+- Examine your system for outdated packages
+- Upgrade all outdated packages
+- Remove all outdated packages following successful upgrades

 ## System Requirements